RoboSats/robosats/docs/fiat-payment-methods.md

 The best practice for users trying to transact with a payment method with a high risk of losing funds is discussed in this section.

 ### Paypal
 Paypal is one of the widely used fiat payment methods.
-However, with <a href="https://www.paypal.com/us/webapps/mpp/ua/buyer-protection">PayPal buyer protection policy</a>, buyer can do fraudulent action by creating a refund request in PayPal after the trading process in Robosats is finished and therefore taking both fiat and bitcoin all by themselves.
+However, with <a href="https://www.paypal.com/us/webapps/mpp/ua/buyer-protection">PayPal buyer protection policy</a>, buyer can do fraudulent action by creating a refund request in PayPal after the trading process in RoboSats is finished and therefore taking both fiat and bitcoin all by themselves.

 This fraud can be prevented by agreeing with the buyer to have them send money using the “send money to a friend or family member” option.
 This will make the buyer become the one liable for the transaction fee and make it less likely for them to request a refund.